Watson-Personal-Assistant/developer/_content/audio_single/iot_control_interface.md

 To delete a client device, use the clients endpoint and pass the client ID:
 `{host}/iot/clients/{id} [DELETE]`

-To list the details of a client device use the clients endpoint and pass the client ID:
+To list the details of a client device, use the clients endpoint and pass the client ID:
 `{host}/iot/clients/{id} [GET]`

 To update a client device, use the clients endpoint and pass the client ID: